datactor/Adaptive-Problem-Solving/README.md

 ## Getting Started

-To run the examples, simply navigate to the `examples` folder and use the
+To run the examples, simply navigate to the `{judge name}` folder and use the
 `cargo run --example "{judge}_{number}"` command.